Colorectal Cancer Genetic Testing Basics

 What are the risk factors for colorectal cancer?

 The strongest risk factor is age.
 More than 90 percent of people diagnosed with colorectal cancer are older than 50 (the average age is 65 – 70).
 Having a family history of colorectal cancer increases your risk.
+Having a personal history of colorectal cancer increases your risk of it happening again.
 If you’ve ever had inflammatory bowel disease, such as Crohn’s disease or ulcerative colitis, that can put you at greater risk, too.
+Ethnicity can increase your risk; African-Americans and Ashkenazi Jews are at higher risk.
 Other risk factors include:

-- A poor diet (A good diet includes lots of fruit, vegetables and whole-grain foods, and very little saturated fats.)
+- Diet - A good diet includes lots of fruit, vegetables and whole-grain foods; a diet high in red meats and processed meats increases the risk.

 - Lack of exercise (inactivity)